 Figuring out how much money you’ll need should become your retirement savings goal.
 Assume a conservative rate of return (e.g., 5% to 6%), and then determine how much you’ll need to save every year between now and your retirement to reach your goal.
 Map out a savings plan that can work for you, paycheck by paycheck.

 The next step is to put your savings plan into action.
 Ideally, begin saving in your 20’s for retirement – but it’s never too early to get started.
-If you are working as an employee, arrange to have certain amounts taken directly from your paycheck and automatically invested in accounts of your choice, such as a 401(k) plan or a payroll deduction savings account that you can use to purchase IRAs.
-If you own your practice, you can make the same types of deferrals in a retirement plan that you set up.
+If you are working as an employee, arrange to have certain amounts taken directly from your paycheck and automatically invested in accounts of your choice, such as a 401(k) plan or a payroll deduction savings account.
+If you own your practice, you can make the same types of deferrals in a retirement plan you set up.
 Regular paycheck deduction reduces the risk of impulsive or unwise spending that will threaten your savings plan; you will be saving automatically.
 If possible, save more than you think you’ll need to provide a cushion.

 Here are some of the most common retirement savings tools to consider:

 Employer-sponsored retirement plans that allow employee deferrals like 401(k), SIMPLE or SEP IRA are powerful savings tools.
 Your contributions come out of your salary as pre-tax contributions (reducing your current taxable income) and any investment earnings are tax deferred until withdrawn.
-These plans may include employer-matching contributions and should be your first choice when it comes to saving for retirement.
+These plans may include employer-matching contributions and should be a key consideration when it comes to saving for retirement.
 401(k) plans can also allow after-tax Roth contributions.
 While Roth contributions don’t offer an immediate tax benefit, qualified distributions from your Roth account are free of federal, and possibly state income tax.

 IRAs, like employer-sponsored retirement plans, feature tax deferral of earnings.
 If you are eligible, traditional IRAs may enable you to lower your current taxable income through deductible contributions.
 Withdrawals, however, are taxable as ordinary income (unless you’ve made nondeductible contributions, in which case a portion of the withdrawals will not be taxable).